Athens, Ohio has been described to me as a hippy college community where many students fall in love with the area so

 Explore the Ohio University Campus and Uptown Shops

 We tend to gravitate toward the football stadiums when we visit a college campus because my husband is a huge football fan but we also enjoy walking around to look at the architecture and gain more of a sense of the campus vibe.

-The University of Ohio campus is steps away from the Uptown Athens downtown with lots of unique shops and places to eat.
-A few of the highlights were the Athens Underground for one of kind vintage treasures, Mountain Laurel, Import House, and Artifacts Gallery for local and quirky gifts.
+The Ohio University campus is steps away from the Uptown Athens downtown with lots of unique shops and places to eat.

 Art with Heart

 One of the downtown stops that absolutely captured my heart was Passion Works Studio.
 When an organization combines a love of art and a love for adults with special needs, you know you are in a special place.

 Another extension of Passion Works Studio is Honey for the Heart whose mission is to use repurposed materials (things perceived as junk) and morph them into fantastical larger than life puppets that dance in parades, festivals…or unexpectedly appear at community events.